Being One Of The Many People With Bipolar Disorder Does Not Make You Crazy

 Most people have heard of Bipolar Disorder and it is commonly known as the illness where you’re happy one minute and sad the next.
 It’s not an inaccurate definition.
-Bipolar Disorder, also referred to as Manic-Depressive illness is a brain disorder which causes extreme shifts in mood.
-The moods are usually polar opposites, for instance going from extreme joy to intense sadness, hence the name ‘Bipolar’.
-The shifts in moods are referred to as episodes of mania, hypomania and depression.
+Bipolar Disorder, also referred to as Manic-Depressive illness is a mental health disorder that causes extreme mood swings.
+The moods are usually polar opposites, for instance, going from extreme joy to intense sadness, hence the name ‘Bipolar’.
+These mood episodes are referred to as mania, hypomania, and depression.
 Depending on the type of bipolar, each episode can last anywhere from a few weeks to a few months and even years!
 These episodes are interspersed with stable periods where the person experiences no symptoms and is normal.

-Mania and hypomania refer to the episodes where the person is on a ‘high’, when they are full of energy and feel they can conquer the world.
+Mania and hypomania refer to the episodes where the person is on a ‘high’ when they are full of energy and feel they can conquer the world.
+This is when many people with bipolar disorder exhibit the most symptoms that make them seem crazy.
 The depression episode brings the person crashing down from the high into the deepest despair.

 This might all sound confusing but being bipolar does not mean you’re crazy.
 It simply means you have an illness that needs to be treated.
-Unfortunately it is not a curable illness, it is a serious condition and needs proper medical treatment as soon as possible.
+Unfortunately, it is not a curable illness, it is a serious condition and needs proper medical treatment as soon as possible.
 But it is also an illness that can be managed well by seeking treatment and using the appropriate medication and you can go on to lead a completely normal life.
+Labeling yourself or anyone else with this condition as “crazy” can be stigmatizing and prevent those people from seeking help or engaging in self-care.

-Some individuals who suffer from bipolar disorder enjoy the high moments.
+Some people with bipolar disorder enjoy the high moments.
 How can they not?
-The feelings of euphoria, of invincibility, of being full of energy can all be very intoxicating and leave the individual feeling empowered and strong.
-They may not even realize their behavior is abnormal.
-The burden thus often falls on the family or other people such as friends, co-workers or educators to point out there’s a problem and urge the patient to seek help.
+The feelings of euphoria, invincibility, of being full of energy can all be very intoxicating and leave the individual feeling empowered and strong.
+They may not even realize their behavior is abnormal, which may make people around them think they are crazy.
+The burden thus often falls on the family or other people such as friends, co-workers, or educators to point out there’s a problem and urge the patient to seek help.
+However, if their loved ones do not sympathize with this condition and also view the person as crazy, it can make it much harder for the person to get the treatment they need.

 Medical science has yet to determine exactly what causes someone to develop a bipolar disorder.
 It affects both men and women, although women are more prone to ‘rapid cycling’ than men.
-Diagnosis is generally made in the late teen years or during the early 20s since that’s when symptoms begin to appear, in some very rare cases, a diagnosis may be made in childhood.
+People with bipolar disorder are most commonly diagnosed in their late teens or during the early 20s since that’s when symptoms begin to appear, in some very rare cases, a diagnosis may be made in childhood.

 Research has shown that biology and genetics also play a significant role in developing bipolar disorder.